-The primary outcome measure for this analysis was 30 day mortality.
-Associations between mortality and 25-hydroxyvitamin D levels used stepwise logistic regression to adjust for potential confounding variables including age, sex, diagnosis (pneumonia or COPD), co-morbidities using the Charlson Index, the severity of the acute illness using the CURB65 score, and the systemic inflammatory response measured by CRP.
-The analysis started with 25-hydroxyvitamin D as a predictor of mortality and additional variables were entered to the model if they were associated with mortality at p<0.05.
-The analysis was also run as a backward stepwise logistic regression starting with all the variables and removing those not significant at p<0.05.
-These analyses were repeated for cathelicidin, and beta defensin-2.
-Statistical analyses were done using STATA 10 (Stata Corporation, College Station, Texas available for all included patients.
-After routine tests were done, 12 and 9 patients had insufficient serum for beta defensin-2 and cathelicidin analyses respectively.
+The primary outcome measure for this analysis was 30-day mortality.
+Associations between mortality and 25-hydroxyvitamin D levels used stepwise logistic regression to adjust for potential confounding variables including age, sex, diagnosis (pneumonia or COPD), comorbidities using the Charlson Index, the severity of the acute illness using the CURB65 score and the systemic inflammatory response measured by CRP.
+The analysis started with 25-hydroxyvitamin D as a predictor of mortality and additional variables were entered to the model if they were associated with mortality at P < 0.05.
+The analysis was also run as a backward stepwise logistic regression starting with all the variables and removing those not significant at P < 0.05.
+These analyses were repeated for cathelicidin and beta-defensin-2.
+Statistical analyses were done using STATA 10 (Stata Corporation, College Station, TX, USA).